GregHilston/toolbox/README.md

 ## Known Issues

-I've had to run `$ make install`, followed by `$ make instal_zsh_autocomplete` manually to get everything installed correctly.
+I've had to run `$ make install`, followed by `$ make instal_zsh_autocomplete` manually to get everything installed correctly, then add the word function to the `man` on  ~/.oh-my-zsh/plugins/colored-man-pages/colored-man-pages.plugin.zsh

-## TODO

-- htop
-- docker
-- jupter run
-- samba